Q: Do I have to pay payroll taxes for Freelancers and 1099 Employees?

 Payroll taxes work differently for 1099 workers (freelancers and independent contractors) than for W-2 employees.

 Employers and W-2 employees normally share payroll taxes.
-However, it’s a different story for 1099 employees who work as freelancers and independent contractors.
+However, it’s a different story for 1099 workers who work as freelancers and independent contractors.

 What are payroll taxes?